nihal111/nihal111.github.io/_posts/2018-03-30-ntp-update-time.markdown

 ---

-That should save you from manually setting time again.
+That should save you from the indignity of manually setting your system clock ever again.

-Till next 'time'..
+Till next *time*..
 Cheers!